BOVAGE/loopstudio-challenge/README.md

 ### Useful resources

 - [Example resource 1](https://www.w3schools.com/) - This helped me for referencing.
 I really like going through reference to know the actual use of each html tag before using it.
 - [Example resource 2](https://developer.mozilla.org/) - This is an amazing website which helped me.
-I'd recommend it to anyone still learning this anything web dev.
+I'd recommend it to anyone learning  anything web dev related.

 ## Author